awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

         auto_create_group true
 ```

-The logs are in the Region that the cluster resides in under CloudWatch\.
+The logs are in the AWS Region that the cluster resides in under CloudWatch\.
 The log group name is `my-cluster-fluent-bit-logs` and the Fluent Bit logstream name is `fluent-bit-podname-pod-namespace`\.

 **Note**
 The process logs are shipped only when the Fluent Bit process successfully starts\.
 If there is a failure while starting Fluent Bit, the process logs are missed\.
 You can only ship process logs to CloudWatch\.